NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/tasks-and-scripts.md

 # Writing tasks and scripts

-At its core, Hardhat is a task runner.
-This means that you can define and run tasks to automate things.
-Hardhat also comes with some built-in tasks, like `compile` and `test`, but others can be added via plugins or just by defining new tasks in your configuration file.
+At its core, Hardhat is a task runner that allows you to automate your development workflow.
+It comes with some built-in tasks, like `compile` and `test`, but you can customize it.

-This guide assumes you have initialized a sample project.
-If not, check [this guide](./project-setup.md).
+In this guide will show you how to extend Hardhat's functionality using tasks and scripts.
+It assumes you have initialized a sample project.
+If you haven't done it, please read [this guide](./project-setup.md) first.

-### A simple task
+## Writing Hardhat Tasks

-Let's write a very simple task that just prints the list of available accounts.
-Add this to your config:
+Let's write a very simple task that prints the list of available accounts, and explore how it works.

+Please, copy this task definition and paste it into your config:

 ```js
 task("accounts", "Prints the list of accounts", async (taskArgs, hre) => {